 Contractors must verify the CIS status of subcontractors before making any payments.
 This verification can be done online or by calling the CIS helpline.
 HMRC will confirm whether the subcontractor is registered for CIS and the correct deduction rate (20% for registered subcontractors and 30% for unregistered).

-Contractors are required to deduct the appropriate amount of CIS tax from payments to subcontractors, which is 20% for registered subcontractors and 30% for those not registered.
+Contractors are required to deduct the appropriate amount of CIS tax from payments to subcontractors — 20% for registered subcontractors and 30% for those not registered.
 Detailed records of all payments and deductions must be kept, and subcontractors should be provided with payment and deduction statements.

 3. Common Pitfalls to Avoid